devmamunbd/a-11-query/README.md

 ## Online Shop Website

+## Project Overview
+This website is like an online social platform.
+Here you can login/register and post product image and inpormation.
+And others can come and comment on your post.

 ## Features
 - It is a Online Shop Website, we showcase some product.
 - On this site you can register and login with your correct information and later you can avail all kinds of benefits from our websites.